gg582/tk9.0/README.md

 ![b5](_examples/b5.png "b5")

 Technology preview of a Bootstrap 5-like theme buttons (_examples/b5.go).
-Only a partial prototype at the moment.
+Only a partial prototype/problem study/work in progress at the moment.
+But it may get there, eventually.

      1	package main
      2